madebypixel02/Software-Engineering-Practices/CAT 1/README.md

 > SQL Server.
 Since their database team has experience with both
 > systems, the technical aspects shouldn’t pose any surprises.
 >
-> This is a classic Type 1 project - the company has a precise objective
+> This is a perfect example of a Type 1 project - the company has a
-> and a proven method to achieve it.
-There’s very little guesswork
+> precise objective and a proven method to achieve it.
+There’s very
-> involved regarding what needs to be done, which technology to use, or
+> little guesswork involved regarding what needs to be done, which
-> how to define the project’s boundaries.
-It’s essentially a
+> technology to use, or how to define the project’s boundaries.
+It’s
-> straightforward migration with clearly defined start and end points.
+> essentially a straightforward migration with clearly defined start and
+> end points.

 ## Module 2 Questions